Lands’ End to John O’Groats – Lejog route

 Day 5 – Cheshire to Preston

-Day 6 – Shap Fell, through Carlisle towards Scottish border
+Day 6 – Shap Fell, through Carlisle towards the Scottish border

 Day 7 – Into Scotland to Kilmarnock